devalc/SimplyMyWebpage/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 I'm a PhD candidate at the [Department of Soil and Water Systems](https://www.uidaho.edu/cals/soil-and-water-systems/) at the [University of Idaho](https://www.uidaho.edu/).
 I'm a part of [Dr. Erin Brooks'](https://www.uidaho.edu/cals/soil-and-water-systems/our-people/erin-brooks) research group and currently my research revolves at the interface of water quality, watershed management and hydrologic modelling.
-I am passionate about using simulaion models and data analytics to understand impacts of multiple stressors on water resources and inform sustainable water management policy and practice.
+I am passionate about using simulation models and data analytics to understand impacts of multiple stressors on water resources and inform sustainable water management policy and practice.